-Student Behavioral Expectations and Conduct Policy Professional Expectations for all courses (RNSG 2138, 2539, 2360):
+Student Behavioral Expectations and Conduct Policy

+Professional Expectations for all courses (RNSG 2138, 2539, 2360):

-- 1. Be on time and remain throughout class or clinical activity.
-Arrive at least 10 to 20 minutes prior to class or clinical activity. - 2.
-Be in class or assigned site every day and ready to learn.
-Should some unforeseen incident occur preventing your attendance, contact your faculty advisor. - 3.
+- 1. Be on time and remain throughout class.
+Arrive at least 10 minutes prior to class starting. - 2.
+Be in class every day and ready to learn.
+Should some unforeseen incidents occur preventing your attendance, contact your instructor. - 3.
 Be a professional.
 Maintain a professional attitude and be positive.
-Maintain civility which includes respect for other students and for the faculty.
-Civility is expected in all verbal and electronic interactions with peers, preceptors, professors, and college administrators. - 4.
+Maintain classroom civility which includes respect for other students and for the faculty.
+Civility is expected in all verbal and electronic interactions with peer, professors, and college administrators. - 4.
 Know your course expectations.
 Read your concept syllabi and course instructional plans, check your course calendar, the learning management system (D2L) and MCC email daily. - 5.
 Collegiality: Be a positive and productive influence in your work/learning environment, communicating and working professionally, safely, and legally. - 6.
 Know your ethical responsibility to your chosen profession, and the public you will serve.

 - 7. Collaboration: As a professional you will collaborate with clients, their families, other professionals in the health career arena.
 Be positive, civil, open to new ideas, and research to promote the healing environment. - 8.
 Additional student behavioral expectations are in the ADN Student Handbook.
-Reference: